ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 - Two implementations not being synchronized with respect to which Error-values to use in the experiment.
 - More than one experiment being run at the same time.

-As with unknown Error-Types, an implementation receiving an unknown Error-value is not expected to do more than log the received error, and may close the PCEP session.
+As with unknown Error-Types, an implementation receiving an unknown Error-value is not expected to do more than log the received error and may close the PCEP session.

 # IANA Considerations